pomelo925/arucoros-realsense/README.md

 # Intel® RealSense™ Multifaceted Toolkit

-This repository harness the full potential of RealSense™ across a wide range of contexts and applications on ROS.
+This repository harness the RGBD Camera RealSense™ D435/D435i across a wide range of contexts and applications on ROS.

+### Demonstration

 |      Static View     |      Dynamic View      |
 |:--------------------:|:----------------------:|